 Or even because he is ill-disciplined or has behavioural issues.

 Their child may just have…

 Poor Cognitive Abilities!

 Cognitive abilities are the core foundation for all our learning functions.
 Without strong cognitive abilities, it will be almost impossible for us to understand something new.

 And this is the root cause that most parents don’t understand.

-Many just believe that feeding more content or even teaching their kids “mind mapping” will help them learn better or achieve better results.
-(These are just techniques and tactics but it only works well if the child is first able to understand, focus, remember and apply what they are learning.
+Many may believe that feeding more content or even teaching their kids “mind mapping” will help them learn better or achieve better results.
+No doubt, these are useful study techniques and tactics but it only works well if the child is first able to understand, focus, remember and apply what they are learning.

 The truth is, without a strong foundation, your child will not be able to easily grasp new concepts and apply newly taught information.

 Thus, the critical missing key for successful and effective learning is to ensure our children have been given a strong cognitive foundation – to equip them with the skills to help themselves learn confidently and effectively!